wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models: Experiments

 \subsection{Main Results}

-\textbf{Superior Reasoning Ability.} In~\Cref{tab:llada_diffu}, we observe that \algname, even without supervised fine-tuning or using any supervised data, consistently outperforms our reproduced implementation of \texttt{d1}.
-Notably, \algname~surpasses \texttt{d1} by 8\% in test accuracy on the Sudoku task, and achieves up to a 25\% improvement on Countdown with maximum length 256.
-Relative to the base LLaDA model, the performance gain reaches as high as 38\%.
-On math problem-solving benchmarks such as GSM8K and MATH500, our approach attains slightly higher accuracy, further underscoring the effectiveness of \algname~across tasks.
+\textbf{Superior Reasoning Ability.} In~\Cref{tab:llada_diffu}, we observe that \algname, even without supervised fine-tuning or using any supervised data, consistently outperforms our reproduced implementation of \textit{d1}.
+Notably, \algname~surpasses \textit{d1} by 43\% in test accuracy on the Sudoku task, and achieves up to a 25\% improvement on Countdown with maximum length 256.
+Relative to the base LLaDA model, the performance gain reaches as high as 54\% on Sudoku and 42\% on Countdown.
+On math problem-solving benchmarks GSM8K and MATH500, \algname~attains slightly higher accuracy.
+Nevertheless, the extended method \algname++ obtains significantly better accuracy.
+In \Cref{tab:llada_wd1pp} (left), we further compare with concurrent baselines released in recent months. \algname++ outperforms the baselines including strong one MDPO.

-\textbf{Reduced Training Cost.}~\Cref{tab:train_cost} demonstrates that the training cost required by \algname~is substantially lower than that of \texttt{d1}.
-Unlike \texttt{d1}, \algname~does not require a SFT stage, which alone accounts for approximately two hours of training in \texttt{d1}. \algname~achieves additional speedup during the RL phase, where runtime is measured by averaging over $\mu=8$ inner gradient steps per global step.
+\textbf{Reduced Training Cost.}~\Cref{tab:train_cost} demonstrates that the training cost required by \algname~is substantially lower than that of \textit{d1}.
+Unlike \textit{d1}, \algname~does not require a SFT stage, which alone accounts for approximately two hours of training in \textit{d1}. \algname~achieves additional speedup during the RL phase, where runtime is measured by averaging over $\mu=8$ inner gradient steps per global step.
 Notably, the time efficiency gap is expected to widen further under settings with larger maximum sequence lengths and more diffusion steps.
 This efficiency gain is further supported by a reduced FLOPs and number of function evaluations (NFEs) per step, as \algname~bypasses the need to approximate the likelihood of the old policy.
 We exclude NFEs associated with sampling, since both methods share identical sampling costs as \algname~removes the reference policy regularization.